AUCKLAND, New Zealand, Feb. 14, 2015

 Four in five women find it difficult to orgasm during intercourse.

-Jacqui Olliver, Auckland-based Technique Modifier and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.
+Jacqui Olliver, Auckland-based Psychosexual Relationship Specialist and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.

 Is that level of violence (as in Fifty Shades of Grey) common in sexual fantasies?